yc004/Pothole_CBAM_YOLO/docs/en/usage/python.md

 # Load the YOLO model
 model = YOLO("yolo11n.yaml")

-# Train the model with custom dataset
+# Train the model with custom datasets
-model.train(data="path/to/your/dataset.yaml", epochs=10)
+model.train(data="path/to/your/datasets.yaml", epochs=10)
 ```

 For more details on training and hyperlinks to example usage, visit our [Train Mode](../modes/train.md) page.